The Tesla Powerwall 3: What You Need to Know

 | Warranty | 10 years | 10 years | 10 years |

-| Currently Available | Discontinued | Discontinued | ✓ Available |
+| Currently Available | Discontinued | Discontinued | Available |

 What Can a Single Powerwall 3 Backup?

 The core functionality of any home energy storage system revolves around two main factors: the duration of power supply during an outage and its surge capacity.
 The Powerwall 3 has made significant strides in improving its surge capacity, which allows it to support larger and more energy-demanding devices without issue.
 While this enhancement enables the Powerwall 3 to power a greater variety of devices, it does not increase the overall duration of power supply.
-The length of time the Powerwall 3 can sustain your home will depend on energy consumption and how effectively you manage usage during an outage.
-Prioritizing essential appliances will help maximize performance during extended outages.
+The length of time the Powerwall 3 can sustain your home will depend on your energy consumption and how effectively you manage usage during an outage.
+Prioritizing essential appliances will help maximize performance during extended power outages.

 Considerations Before Purchasing the Powerwall 3

-Potential for Shorter Backup Duration: The Powerwall 3’s increased power output means it can draw energy faster to run larger devices — which can result in shorter backup duration during extended outages if high-demand appliances are running.
+Potential for Shorter Backup Duration: The Powerwall 3’s increased power output means it can draw energy faster to run larger devices, which can result in shorter backup duration during extended outages if high-demand appliances are running.
 Managing which devices draw power during an outage is key to maximizing backup time.

-The Cost of the Powerwall 3
+The Cost of the Powerwall 3 in 2026

 | Number of Powerwalls | Estimated Installed Cost | Cost After 30% Federal Tax Credit |